Sorcerer (film): Legacy

 Justin Wyatt concludes that the downfall of "the experimental period" was followed by a retreat to "large-scale grand filmmaking", a Hollywood staple from early to mid-1960s and adds that filmmakers such as Peter Bogdanovich, Friedkin, and Arthur Penn still continued their cinematic involvement but their most ambitious work had been produced during the peak of New Hollywood era, which was characterized by "financial experimentation".
 Nat Segaloff observes that cinematic trends presented in Sorcerer were later abandoned by the studio system, an opinion mirrored by Phil Mucci, who holds the opinion that Sorcerer stands for a cinematic style that is unlikely to be seen again".
 William Friedkin states in the 2003 documentary A Decade Under the Influence that cynicism was a ubiquitous attitude in the country during the 1970s, so the studios were receptive to it, which made "filmmakers and the studio heads be in sync" and added that artistic content was never questioned, only the costs.
 On the other hand, the director thinks this trend is impossible to return, because he feels that nowadays "a film has to serve the greater good of the corporation in order to get made and it cannot be subversive in nature.
 As well as, has to have the broadest possible appeal, so that it will help other divisions of the corporation".

 Friedkin sat for an interview with the Danish director Nicolas Winding Refn in February 2015, in which they discussed the film at length.
 It was produced by the French distribution company La Rabbia.

 The film was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival.

+In 2017, Friedkin described Sorcerer as "the only film I’ve made that I can still watch."